Cardamom - How To Use

 (Also known as Small Cardamom, Green Cardamom, True Cardamom and Queen of the spices)

-A spice much appreciated in India for its eucalyptus, citrusy and floral notes, alternatively called "the vanilla of India.".
+A spice much appreciated in India for its eucalyptus, citrusy and floral notes, alternatively called "the vanilla of India."
 White, brown or green cardamom pods enclose numerous angular seeds.
 We recommend avoiding white cardamom as they are bleached for aesthetic reasons with a further dilution of aroma.
 Part of the ginger family, cardamom is used in both sweet and savoury dishes.
 A highly aromatic spice with cool minty notes.
 Green cardamom is more versatile than black cardamom with smoky notes and almost nil sweetness, meaning it is not suited to desserts.

 Is cardamom an expensive spice?